appbaseio/abc/README.md

 ABC comes with a lots of benefits over any other traditional solution to the same problem.
 Some of the key points are as follows -

 - Whether your data resides in Postgres or a JSON file or MongoDB or in all three places, abc can index the data into Elasticsearch.
-Besides these, it also supports CSV, MySQL, SQLServer, and Elasticsearch itself to an Elasticsearch index.
+Besides these, it also supports CSV, MySQL, SQLServer, Kafka and Elasticsearch itself to an Elasticsearch index.
 - It can keep the Elasticsearch index synced in realtime with the data source.
 (Note: Currently only supported for MongoDB and Postgres)
 - `abc import` is a single line CLI command that allows doing all of the above.
 It doesn’t require any external dependencies, takes zero lines of code configuration, and runs as an isolated process with a minimal resource footprint.
 - abc also supports configureable user defined transformations for advanced uses to map data types, columns or transform the data itself before it gets indexed into Elasticsearch.